WELCOME! Find what you need

 Students and teachers rely on the RACE – RACES written response strategy for a good reason.
 It’s a simple method for teaching students how to answer text-based questions.

-RACE – RACES helps students remember the key components of a quality response as they answer questions about a passage, story, or text.
+RACE – RACES helps students remember to add the key components of a quality response as they answer questions about a passage, story, or text.

 Many students aren’t sure how to begin when faced with writing out answers about what they’ve read.
 This easy-to-use method gives students confidence.
-Moreover, it’s a concrete strategy they can use in all subject areas.
+It’s a concrete strategy they can use in all subject areas.

 Teach students the RACE - RACES writing strategy to construct high-quality answers using text evidence.